SCHWAZZE ADDS KEY HIRES TO SENIOR LEADERSHIP TEAM

 OTCQX: SHWZ

 DENVER, Feb.
-1, 2022 /PRNewswire/ - Schwazze, SHWZ ("Schwazze" or the "Company"), is pleased to announce the addition of key roles to support the Company's significant expansion within manufacturing, cultivation, and information technology.
+1, 2022 /CNW/ - Schwazze, SHWZ ("Schwazze" or the "Company"), is pleased to announce the addition of key roles to support the Company's significant expansion within manufacturing, cultivation, and information technology.

 As Vice President of Manufacturing and Supply Chain, David Kaufman joined the leadership team from Carlex Glass where he was responsible for global operations.
 Kaufman is a seasoned executive with experience identifying and yielding multimillion-dollar improvements in operations and supply chain through LEAN manufacturing, procurement, and distribution strategies.
 He had full P&L responsibility for the European business segment where he led a significant turnaround in operating performance and financial improvement.
 Kaufman holds a distinguished certificate in general management from the Darden School of Business at the University of Virginia, MBA from the University of St. Francis, and BS in Chemistry from Purdue University.